-- a) arrive in good time for every lesson, assemble as requested by the teacher, and enter the room quietly; - b) arrive with the appropriate equipment as specified by teachers at the beginning of an academic year or at the outset of a new course of lessons, or as directed by the teacher during a previous lesson; - c) sit as directed by the teacher; - d) start every lesson in a calm and ordered manner; - e) keep their mobile phones and devices at home.
-Any phones needed for pick-up purposes, are to be kept in school bags or with the class teacher during the school day.
-The school is not responsible for loss or damage to any personal devices. - f) have available their diary/planner (Years 3 to 6) at the beginning of every lesson and record appropriate information (homework, deadlines, advice etc.) as directed; - g) listen to and follow instructions, which may be given verbally, in writing or by means of practical demonstration; - h) raise a hand before answering or speaking and not interrupt a teacher or fellow student; - i) treat others and their work with respect; - j) handle equipment carefully and follow specific safety guidelines given by the teacher during a lesson; - k) complete tasks during the lesson in a positive and well-ordered manner; - l) leave the classroom quietly, returning all furniture and equipment to their proper places. - m) notify the teacher in advance, as a matter of courtesy, of any anticipated absence from all or part of a lesson or activity, for whatever reason.
+- a) arrive in good time for every lesson, assemble as requested by the teacher, and enter the room quietly; - b) arrive with the appropriate equipment as specified by teachers at the beginning of an academic year or at the outset of a new course of lessons, or as directed by the teacher during a previous lesson; - c) sit as directed by the teacher; - d) start every lesson in a calm and ordered manner; - e) Any phones needed for pick-up purposes, are to be kept in school bags or with the class teacher during the school day.
+The school is not responsible for loss or damage to any personal devices.

+- f) have available their diary/planner/reading record (Years 3 to 6) at the beginning of every lesson and record appropriate information (homework, deadlines, advice etc.) as directed; - g) listen to and follow instructions, which may be given verbally, in writing or by means of practical demonstration; - h) treat others, equipment and their work with respect; - i) complete tasks during the lesson in a positive and well-ordered manner; - j) leave the classroom quietly, returning all furniture and equipment to their proper places.